Read our frequently asked questions on the agreed new contract deal for junior doctors.

 Will LTFT trainees continue to receive the £1,000 allowance if they decide to go back to full time?

 No, the allowance has been introduced to recognise the additional costs LTFT trainees incur throughout their training and will only apply to trainees when they are LTFT.
+As such, a trainee can go back to full time, and if they return to LTFT training at a later point they will then begin receiving the allowance again.

 Why has the introduction of the fifth nodal point been staggered between October 2020 and April 2022?